jhomra21/DO-per-user-Convex-main-multi-db-demo/README.md

     -   Run the following command in your terminal.
 Wrangler is smart enough to only apply new, unapplied migrations.
     -   `wrangler d1 migrations apply <YOUR_DB_NAME> --remote`

+## Environment Variables & Secrets

+> [!IMPORTANT]
+> **Client-Side Build Variables in Cloudflare Workers**
+> Due to the Cloudflare Vite plugin integration, frontend environment variables (e.g., `VITE_...`) are *not* sourced from your Worker's main variables and secrets.
+They **must** be defined in the Cloudflare Workers *build* settings.
+Navigate to your worker's **Settings > Build > Variables and Secrets** to add them.

+> [!NOTE]
+> **Managing Backend Secrets**
+> Only non-sensitive configuration values should be stored in the `vars` section of `wrangler.jsonc`.
+All sensitive keys (like API tokens) should be added to your Cloudflare Worker using the `wrangler secret put <KEY_NAME>` command.
+This practice ensures that secrets are not committed to your version control history.

 ## Development Notes

 ### OAuth Callback Handling in Development

+> [!NOTE]
+> **OAuth Callback**
-When using a Single-Page Application (SPA) framework like SolidJS with Cloudflare Pages and the Vite plugin, a specific challenge arises with OAuth callbacks (e.g., from Google Sign-In) in the local development environment.
+> When using a Single-Page Application (SPA) framework like SolidJS with Cloudflare Workers and the Cloudflare Vite plugin, a specific challenge arises with OAuth callbacks (e.g., from Google Sign-In) in the local development environment.

 **The Problem:**